Craniofacial Biology PhD Program

-The Herman Ostrow School of Dentistry of USC offers two graduate degrees in craniofacial biology: a Master of Science (MS) and a Doctor of Philosophy (PhD).
-Both programs prepare students for careers in academic environments as clinical scholars or as members of multidisciplinary teams of health professionals in academic research centers.
+The Herman Ostrow School of Dentistry of USC offers a Doctorate of Philosophy (PhD) degree in craniofacial biology.
+The program prepares students for careers in academic environments as clinical scholars or as members of multidisciplinary teams of health professionals in academic research centers.

 In addition, a Graduate Certificate in Craniofacial Biology is offered.
 The Certificate in Craniofacial Biology is intended to provide dentists in post-graduate dental education with experience in graduate education and insight into the requirements to complete a graduate degree.
 This will provide the students with additional information relative to selecting academic careers.
 All graduate certificate students must have a dental degree and have been admitted to a postgraduate dental education program sponsored by Ostrow.